ruslanmv/ruslanmv.github.io/_posts/2022-09-13-Text-to-Video-Messages-From-Youtube.md

     './demo/tryagain0.mp4'

+Given those types of issues the program will show the following error message:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/fsZpjkdQEr8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Once we have created all the modules that allow us check if the source video are okay we create the final application with gradio.
+Once we have created all the modules that allow us check if the source video are okay we create the final application with Gradio.

 ## Step 13 - Gradio Web App creation